MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 ```
 ## Variable Naming

 All variables remain unchanged when they are named.
-This means that they are named using PascalCase style, temporary variables have the Temp prefix, and objects must include the object name in the name.
+This means that they can be named using pascalcasing, temporary variables have the Temp prefix, and objects must include the object name in the name.

 ### Example
 ```
 TempCustomer: temporary Record Customer;